Thelma-Dev/movie-tickets/README.md

 Movies and cities are retrieved from two JSON files (movies.json and cities.json) using fetch API.

-For the purpose of this project, the search button acts as a decoratiing element with n functionality.
+For the purpose of this project, the "search button" acts as a decoratiing element with no functionality.

 ### Demo